Frequently Asked Questions

 - Can I leave my belongings in my room and/or on-campus during vacations breaks?

 - Can I move off campus for the Spring Semester?

-All students who are first-time, full-time SUNY Cobleskill students and all other 2012-2013 academic year resident students are obligated to a two-year agreement to reside on campus.
+All students who are first-time, full-time SUNY Cobleskill students and all other 2016-2017 academic year resident students are obligated to a two-year agreement to reside on campus.
+Students transferring in to SUNY Cobleskill are obligated to a one year housing agreement.
 Requests to terminate the Terms and Conditions of Residence Hall Occupancy Agreement (to move off campus) during the time of the Agreement must be submitted in writing to the Director of Residential Life for review.